José de Ezpeleta y Galdeano: Back in Spain

 In 1807 he was named Captain General of Catalonia, but by the time he reached Barcelona, the French troops under Guillaume Philibert Duhesme were already closing in on the city.
-Once the city taken, Ezpeleta refused to swear an oath of loyalty to José Bonaparte and was arrested and exiled to Montpellier where he remained until 1814.
+Once the city had been taken, Ezpeleta refused to swear an oath of loyalty to José Bonaparte and was arrested and exiled to Montpellier where he remained until 1814.

 After his return in Spain, he was made Viceroy of Navarre, where he had great difficulties in restoring the old institutions.
 He was faced by an unsuccessful revolt led by Francisco Espoz y Mina and another one in 1816 known as the Conspiración del Triángulo.
 But in 1820 the Spanish liberal revolution forced him to step down and he was replaced by Espoz y Mina.
 He went to live in Valladolid until 1823, when he was asked after the Absolutist Restoration to return to his function of Viceroy of Navarre.
 Ezpeleta returned to Pamplona in July, but aged 83, died a few months later.